mramshaw/helm-test/README.md

 file).

 Any specified chart packages will be fetched and stored in the `/charts/` folder.
-In general this folder should *not* be checked into any code repositories, however it may be a site paractice to do so.
+In general this folder should ___not___ be checked into any code repositories, however it may be a site practice to do so.

 This should look as follows: